mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-The single-barrelled version of this weapon is soldier- portable once broken down into frame, tube and baseplate, but the triple-barrelled version is too heavy and bulky to be moved more than a few metres in this manner.
+The single-barrelled version of this weapon is soldier- portable once broken down into frame, tube and baseplate, but the triple-barrelled version is too heavy and bulky to be moved more than a few meters in this manner.
 Both versions can be remotely traversed and elevated, though it is traditional to train for manual operation of such weapons.